-- River-frame in urban centers should be cleared of encroachments and developed to encourage pilgrimage,commercial/recreational activities and tourism. - 2) Ingress of domestic sewage into natural drains, canals, ponds, etc. in urban areas should be prevented and these water bodies must be
+- River-frame in urban centers should be cleared of encroachments and developed to encourage pilgrimage, commercial/ recreational activities and tourism. - 2) Ingress of domestic sewage into natural drains, canals, ponds, etc. in urban areas should be prevented and these water bodies must be restored for improvement of urban

-- 3) Slum clusters and other encroachments should be removed from river flood plains at all places.
-Wherever possible, river flood plains may be used for the development of ecological parks, surface water recharge structures, etc. - 4) Agricultural activity in the river floodplains and riverbeds must be properly managed.
+- drainage and for promotion of recreational/ commercial activities. - 3) Slum clusters and other encroachments should be removed from river flood plains at all places.
+Wherever possible, river flood plains may be used for the development of ecological parks, surface water recharge structures, etc. - Agricultural activity in the river floodplains and riverbeds must be properly managed.